This post was originally published on the O'Reilly Radar

 Thanks to Josh Hendrix, and again to Gemma Hobson and Julie Steele, for ideas and pointers to sources for this part of the analysis.

-Update: really nice analysis from David Schultz using the frequency of UDID duplicates and the names of those devices to track down the source of the leak.
+Update: A really nice analysis from David Schultz using the frequency of UDID duplicates and the names of those devices to track down the source of the leak.
 I really should of thought of that...

 Interestingly however it does support my own analysis.
 BlueToad makes apps for magazine publishers, hence the predominance of of the iPad over the iPhone in my results, as those apps are more normally used on the iPad.